 - combination special education and teaching licensure

-If you are interested in teaching at the preschool or elementary school level, a bachelor’s degree in early childhood education or elementary education along with targeted training in special education are recommended.
+If you are interested in teaching at the elementary school level, a bachelor’s degree in early childhood education or elementary education along with targeted training in special education are recommended.
+Depending on the preschool’s requirements, teachers may need an associate degrees such as associate degree in special education or early childhood education while other schools may require a bachelor’s degree.
 At each level, you need state licensure to teach in a public school setting and are required to undergo an extensive background check

 Teaching young children vs adults